ha-warmup/hacs-warmup/README.rst

 After restarting home assistant, the component will be loaded automatically.

+Our wiki has some `ideas on how to configure warmup devices <https://github.com/ha-warmup/warmup/wiki/Configuration-ideas>`_ in your Home Assistant instance.

 Standalone
 ----------
 You may install the library via pip using